idmrz/Portfolio/README.md

-## Ibrahim Demirez Portfolio
+## Ibrahim Demirez - Data Analysis Portfolio
-This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics..

 ### About

+   Hi!
+I'm Ibrahim, I have 14 years experience in technical department of counstruction field and since 2015 working as data analyst.

 ### Table of contents
 - [About](#about)